 Trends in the Luxembourg high-yield environment are generally aligned with trends in the international markets, in particular in New York and London.
 Virtually all markets and industries are present.
-The general trend is towards a lightening of covenants in favour of the issuers.
-Recent trends suggest that particularly flexible covenants (notably around dividends distributions and assets sales) are being looked at more closely by investors.
+The general trend is towards a lightening of covenants in favour of the issuers, although the current economic environment will likely reshuffle the game.
+It remains to be seen what trends will emerge when offerings volumes return to routine levels.
+It is anticipated that the stabilisation of interest rates in 2024 will positively impact the volume of high-yield issuances.